What's your name?

 These selection criteria operate at the subconscious level.

 You see, consumers aren’t able to analyze every marketing pitch they meet (they meet too many) so our brains have developed shortcuts to quickly reject bad pitches.
-But what are the criteria the brain uses to make such calls?
+But what criteria does the brain use to make such calls?
 That’s been a marketing mystery.

-But imagine what would happen if we marketers could crack the code on this selection criterion?
+Imagine what would happen if marketers could crack the code on this selection criterion.
 That would be like discovering the Rosetta Stone

-Our Rosetta Stone moment: Through extensive experimentation, we were able to isolate nine mental checklist items (shortcuts) shoppers use when evaluating purchases.
+Our Rosetta Stone moment: Through extensive experimentation, we were able to isolate nine mental checklist items (shortcuts) shoppers use when evaluating purchases (or mates 💍).

 Here’s the list: